Connall1234/fistprojectforcodein/README.md

 ### Code

 - The header & footer code came from the Love Running project that was explained by Code Institute [Link to the project here](https://github.com/Connall1234/loverunningproject)
+- The code was written by the developer.
+- The cards/quotes section took inspiration from this [Video](https://www.youtube.com/watch?v=qXRYMdvq_Dc)

 ### Content

-- Contnet was in part written by the developer, in part written by [Chat GPT](https://chat.openai.com/auth/login?next=/chat)
+- Content was in part written by the developer, in part written by [Chat GPT](https://chat.openai.com/auth/login?next=/chat)
-- The quotes came from the artists that were mentioned above, here's a link to each of their sources
+- The quotes came from the artists that were mentioned above, here's a link to each of their sources.
   - [Eminem](https://www.123helpme.com/essay/EMINEM-How-Much-Damage-Can-You-Do-38154)
   - [Jordan Petterson](https://leaders.com/articles/personal-growth/jordan-peterson-quotes/)
   - [Zach Bryan](https://genius.com/Zach-bryan-traveling-man-lyrics)